ivujevic/fast_alignment/Readme.md

 ### Build requirements

 One needs `GNU make`, `Cmake 3+`, `Boost` libraries.
 If you don't know if you have them or not just type `make packages` and it will prompt you for install.
+If you do not have permissions to install packages or want to put them in other folder (this required installed `boost` in the default include directory) you can install it and than uncomment first four lines in `deps/CMakeLists.txt`.
+In lines 3 and 4 you need to set path to installed boost directories.

 Built it with Boost 1.60 but it should work with older versions if interface didn't change.